 Stanford does not provide housing for visiting scholars.
-Upon acceptance, we will provide you with links to local resources advertising housing, which you should research carefully before making a commitment.
-Click here for additional resources.
+You should research local resources advertising housing carefully before making a commitment.
+Click here for housing resources.

 Visiting Scholars who are in J-1 visas are responsible for obtaining insurance for themselves and their dependents and must provide proof of insurance upon arrival to campus.

 English Proficiency Requirements for J-1 Visa

 According to new regulations, which went into effect on January 5, 2015, all sponsors of J Exchange Visitors must retain “evidence” of “objective measures” of a prospective Exchange Visitor’s English proficiency before a DS-2019 can be issued.

 The prospective visitor will need to possess “sufficient proficiency in the English language as determined by an objective measurement of English language proficiency, successfully to participate in his or her program and to function on a day-to-day basis.”